 When chemotherapy drugs for myeloma kill off cancer cells, they may also harm red blood cells in your bone marrow.
-When you don’t have enough of these cells you have a condition called anemia.
-You may feel tired, weak, or dizzy, or have swollen ankles.
+When you don’t have enough of these red blood cells you have a condition called anemia.
+You may feel tired, weak, dizzy, or have swollen ankles.
 After a stem-cell transplant, your body may also make fewer red blood cells for a while.

 A stem-cell transplant and some chemo drugs lower your numbers of platelets, the parts of your blood that help it clot when blood vessels are injured.
 If your platelet count gets too low, you might bruise and bleed more easily.

-What you can do: The problem should go away soon after you stop these treatments, but you may need transfusions if you lose too much blood.
+What you can do: The problem should go away soon after you stop these treatments, but you may need blood transfusions if you lose too much blood.
 You may also need platelet transfusions.
 Be careful when you move around to avoid getting cuts and bruises.